cjgarde/bw7/Readme.md

-# BW7 First technical test
+# Calculating sum in arrays

 To run, open in a browser the **index.html** file.